atweiden/finn/doc/Syntax.md

     - C is for Crescent City.
     ```

-The following Sectional Inline will render `- A is for Anaheim.`:
+The following Include will render `- A is for Anaheim.`:

 ```finn
 § "Cities Beginning with the Letter A" /finn/cities-in-ca/a-through-f.finn